huz4f/huz4f/content/Blogs/Tech.md

 >

 ### Digital Amnesia
-The more we outsource tasks to smartphones, the less we use our memories. \
-Which becomes weaker thus forcing us to depend more on the devices.

-Have you needed a calculator to solve basic calculations. \
+Here is a situation that maybe everyone can relate to, needing a calculator to solve basic calculations?

-Ok let me rephrase it,
+Ok let me rephrase it, \
-We hardly have one or two phone numbers memorised and it is not easy for us to remember a phone number, on the other hand i know few people who don't save contacts on their smartphones (few of them have memorised my phone number also, even i get confused sometimes what my phone number is) \
+Most people today can barely remember one or two phone numbers.It's not easy for us to memorize someone's mobile number, on the other hand you might have met people who don't save contacts on their smartphones (i know people who have memorised my phone number yet even i get confused sometimes about mine) \
 Because we have contacts saved in our mobile phone right?

-We don't need to care about such trivial things or by outsourcing tasks which require mental efforts, we are letting our minds focus on more productive tasks? \
+You might be thinking that we don't need to care about such trivial things or by outsourcing tasks which require mental efforts, we are letting our minds focus on more productive tasks? \
 This is what atleast i used to think then i came across this [Harvard paper](https://scholar.harvard.edu/files/dwegner/files/sparrow_et_al._2011.pdf).

 "If you don't use something, You lose it" this was written in some book \
-(i am bad at remembering names)
+(i am bad at remembering names) \
+The more we outsource tasks to smartphones, the less we use our memories. \
+Which becomes weaker thus forcing us to depend more on the devices.

 - The dependency on GPS navigation systems reduces the brain density matter in the hippocampus, causing diseases like depression and dementia. [reference](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7156656/)

-Short term memory is destroyed by short videos, \
+Everyone at some point in their lives everyone realises that short term memory is destroyed by short videos, \
 There has been surveys which shows that if you watch a full movie or read a book, you will be able to narrate the story even after few days.
 But if you watch 100s of short videos (10–20 sec videos), you are not be able to recollect even 5 of them right after you put down your mobile.
 These short videos are like **junk food for brain**, it does not allow or give enough time for your brain to settle down and process.
 Brain keep switching between different videos which are of different theme, different genre, different types.